Non-Disclosure Agreement (NDA)

 How To Write a Non-Disclosure Agreement

-A Non-Disclosure Agreement (NDA) is basically a contract whereby one party (the “Recipient”) agrees to maintain the secrecy of certain information it receives from another party (the “Owner”).
-To write an effective NDA one has to clarify the terms of confidentiality with regard to the subject matter.
+A Non-Disclosure Agreement (NDA), also known as an NDA non disclosure agreement, is basically a contract whereby one party (the “Recipient”) agrees to maintain the secrecy of certain information it receives from another party (the “Owner”).
+To write an effective NDA, one has to clarify the terms of confidentiality with regard to the subject matter.
+Many businesses rely on standard non disclosure templates as a reference, but the clauses should always be tailored.
 Here are some commonly included clauses and their meanings:

 Confidential Information